Colchester Governance

 Not Controversial

 Historical - Do we need the whole ordinance published?
-What does 'published' mean with regard to website's etc.
+What

 Needs a committee decision.